Abdullah12has/dl-medical-image-classification/README.md

 Stacking: 79.52
 Weighted Predictions: 84.66

 The base models used for this had the following results on the test case:

 Resnet18: 83.91%
 Resnet34: 78.73%
 VGG16: 84.17%

+Part d-2:
+Image augmentation techniques

+Base model: VGG16 with spacial attention and unfrozen layers

+Performance: 83.58.

+Will try:
+Ben  Graham,  Circle  Cropping, CLAHE, adding gaussian blur, sharpening up the images to see difference on results